junjiemars/jcURL/README.md

 # jcURL
-Implements [cURL](https://github.com/bagder/curl) in Java which can be used as a command or run in server environment.
+[cURL](https://github.com/bagder/curl) in Java which can be used as a command or run in server environment.
 It based on [netty](https://github.com/netty/netty).

 ## How to play as a CLI command